legion-platform/legion/docs/source/dev_testing.md

 *Do not forget change your cluster url and legion version.*

 Export cluster secrets from legion-profiles directory.
-* Clones [legion-profiles](https://git.epam.com/epmd-legn/legion-profiles) repository.
+* Clones *internal* legion-profiles repository.
 Checkout your or the developer branch.
 * Clones [legion-infrastructure](https://github.com/legion-platform/legion-infrastructure) repository.
 Checkout your or the developer branch.
 * Build terraform docker image using the `make docker-build-terraform` command in legion-infrastructure directory.
 * You can optionally override the following parameters in `.env` file: